The 2019 workshop will run October 7-10. Registration will open late 2018.

 The Cambo Estate: The Cambo estate has been in the Erskine family since the late 1670s however the current house was built in 1881 after a fire devastated the old house.
 Still the family home of the Erskines, Cambo house is much more than just a country house hotel.
-The estate features a recently restored stable building, a glasshouse, ancient stone walls, a garden shop, formal gardens, the Victorian walled garden, woodlands, and North Sea access.
+The estate features a recently restored stable building where our classes are held, a glasshouse, ancient stone walls, a garden shop, formal gardens, the Victorian walled garden, woodlands, and North Sea access.
 Cambo is next door to the famous Kingsbarns golf course and a short drive from St Andrews and the historic East Neuk fishing villages of Fife.

-Accommodation: Cambo offers a wide range of accommodation including private rooms, a boat, and shared large self-catering apartments in the house (wings and servants' quarters—all with private bedrooms).
+Accommodation: Cambo offers a wide range of accommodation including private rooms and large self-catering apartments in the house (wings and servants' quarters—all with private bedrooms).
 Given the diversity of options, one fee will be charged for the workshop/meals and your accommodation of choice added on top.
 Partners sharing a room stay for free, but will be charged for meals/drinks.
 Dogs welcome in some rooms.
 We're happy to work with you on finding the right package for your needs.

-Schedule: Plant arrive by 3pm on the 8th.
-Check-out after breakfast on the 11th (those staying in self-catering have the option of staying until the 12th).
-Once registration is confirmed we'll add you to a Facebook group where you can discuss travel and/or wing shares.
+Schedule: Plan to arrive by 3pm on the 7th.
+Check-out after breakfast on the 10th (those staying in self-catering have the option of staying until the 11th).

-Workshop fee includes: Two full days instruction (bridal/centrepiece/installation); full access to the estate; three full Scottish breakfasts; two cafe lunches; drinks in the drawing room; three gourmet dinners; foraging; all flowers & floral supplies; an interpretive tour of the Cambo garden; a vessel to take home and professional photographs for your portfolio.
+Workshop fee includes: Two full days instruction; full access to the estate; three full Scottish breakfasts; two cafe lunches; drinks in the drawing room and three gourmet dinners; foraging; all flowers & floral supplies; an interpretive tour of the Cambo garden and the nearby Wormistoune estate; a vessel to take home and photographs for your portfolio.